servicerocket-labs/forge-fundamentals/exercise-4.md

 ![](./img/exercise-4/confluence-api-docs.png)

-1. Update the scope of our app by including read:confluence-user in our manifest (reference) under a new section called permissions:
+1. Update the scope of our app by including `read:confluence-user` in our manifest (reference) under a new section called `permissions`:

    ```yaml
    modules: